-- (Note 1) The current portion of long-term loans payable (11,112 million yen on the consolidated balance sheet) is included. - (Note 2) Unlisted shares without market price (5,259 million yen on the consolidated balance sheet) are not included in (1) available-for-sale securities under investment securities due to the absence of market prices.
+(Note 1) The current portion of long-term borrowings (11,586 million yen on the consolidated balance sheet) is included.

+(Note 2) Unlisted shares without market price (5,858 million yen on the consolidated balance sheet) are not included in (1) available-for-sale securities under investment securities due to the absence of market prices.

-3. Breakdown of financial instruments by level of market value
+3. Breakdown of financial instruments by level of market value is calculated of the observable inputs related to the calculation of market value